4 Tax Cuts and Jobs Act Provisions Set to End - How Will It Affect You?

 SALT Limit

 The State and Local Tax (SALT) deduction was capped at $10,000 in property taxes plus state income or sales taxes (but not both) under the TCJA.
-Before the tax overhaul, there was no cap – and the deduction benefit taxpayers in states like California and New York, where the state tax is higher.
+Before the tax overhaul, there was no cap – and the deduction benefits taxpayers in states like California and New York, where the state tax is higher.

 Though there have been legislative efforts to increase the SALT cap, they have not been passed.
 If no further legislation occurs, the cap will sunset in 2025.